 We break down what you need to know about each plan, and we will update this list as more hotels and meeting facilities share their reopening strategies.

-ALL Stay Well
+ALL Safe and Well

 - Mandatory screening for all guests and employees, which may include a temperature check.